[Aomori Prefecture] The station [ART STASION] is immersed in the world of artist GOMA, and the contrast with its exterior is astounding!

 History of the vehicles running on the Konan Railway Konan Line

-is a train that once ran in Tokyo.
+trains once ran in Tokyo.

-agricultural warehouse still remains around Inakadate Station.
+agricultural warehouses still remain around Inakadate Station.

 Due to the rationalization of the Japanese National Railways, freight operations on the Konan Railway Konan Line were discontinued